 WOCA may take photographs of children and young people participating in activities and events.
-At all times written permission from parents/guardians/carers will be obtained before photographs are taken.
+At all times permission, written or otherwise from parents/guardians/carers will be obtained before photographs are taken.
 WOCA reserves the right to prohibit the use of cameras, videos and mobile telephones with picture taking capacity on its land and within any of its properties or at events it promotes.